David Smith (curler): Career

 In 1990 he won another silver medal at the World Championships, losing to Canada's Ed Werenich in the final 3-1.
 The following year he won the gold medal, defeating Canada's Kevin Martin in the final 7-2.
 Later that year he won a silver at the 1991 European Curling Championships followed by a bronze in 1992.
 In 1993 he won his third silver medal at the World Championships, losing again to Canada 8-4, this time skipped by Russ Howard.

 In 1996, Smith joined forces with Warwick Smith, playing as his third.
 That year he won another silver medal losing once again to Canada – 6-2.
 Jeff Stoughton was the winning skip.
 In 1998, David Smith played his last Worlds as a skip, finishing in fourth place.
 Later that year he played third for Gordon Muirhead winning a silver medal at the European Championships.

 Smith would not play at another international tournament until the 2007 Ford World Men's Curling Championship, playing second for Warwick.
 It would be David Smith's worst performance at an international tournament, when they finished in 9th place.

+Personal life

+At the time of the 1996 Worlds, he was employed as a farmer.